City of Colorado Springs considers representing firefighter in wrongful death suit | KRDO

 City of Colorado Springs considers representing firefighter in wrongful death suit

 COLORADO SPRINGS, Colo.
-(KRDO) -- Monday, the Colorado Springs City Council is set to hear from a committee regarding a wrongful death suit against the city and a firefighter.
+(KRDO) -- Monday at a work session, Colorado Springs City Council members will consider whether or not to fight a wrongful death lawsuit against the city and a firefighter.

 According to the Colorado Springs Police Department, on Oct.
-16, 2023, a brush truck responding to a fire in a tree stump hit and killed a woman.
+16, 2023, a brush truck responding to a fire in a tree stump hit and reportedly killed Margaret Miller, 76.

 The firefighter with the Colorado Springs Fire Department (CSFD) who was driving the brush truck was identified as Wesley Cosgrove.